braulio1996/IA-ll/README.md

 Enunciado:
 Desarrollar una red neuronal que realice un proceso de clasificación de imágenes (íconos) que representan diferentes categorías.

+### Introduction
+    The following project is developed in Jupyter Python + TenserFlow and we call it the Keras api where we load folders containing images, thus obtaining optimal solutions for learning our neural network.

 ### KERAS
 Keras is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.
 It was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result as fast as possible is key to doing good research.